imsora/simpledomainmodel/README.md

   (Interesting and important note for job seekers: assuming you get two weeks' off during the year, there are 50 weeks * 40 hours/week, or 2000 working hours in a given calendar year.)

-* `raise`, which should bump the amount of the Salary or the Hourly by the given amount.
+* `raise`, which should bump the amount of the Salary or the Hourly by the given amount, and/or by the given percentage.
+(In other words, `raise` should be overloaded by parameter name.)

 All of the Job tests are in JobTests.swift, if you want to see what's tested.